What Are Tasting Notes?

 During cupping, each coffee is evaluated for:

 Aroma– The first impression when you smell the coffee.
-Does it remind you of fruit, chocolate, or something more complex?
+Does it remind you of fruit, or something more complex, like the smell of a specific flower?

 Flavor—The combined sensory experience of taste and aroma.

 Body– The weight or mouthfeel of the coffee.
-Does it feel light or full?
+Does it feel light or full on your tongue?

-Aftertaste– The effect the coffee leaves on one’s tongue after it has been spit out.
+Aftertaste– The effect the coffee leaves on your tongue after it has been spit out.
 Is there a sweet, lingering sensation, or does it leave a dry astringency?

-Balance– One’s overall perception of how all attributes harmoniously sit together.
+Balance– The overall perception of how all attributes harmoniously sit together.

 How We Create Tasting Notes